The Weil algebra and the Van Est isomorphism: Introduction

 \begin{thmz} Let $G$ be a source simply connected Lie groupoid over $M$ with Lie algebroid $A$ and let $\phi \in \Omega^{k+1}(M)$ be a closed form.
 Then there is a one to one correspondence between: \begin{itemize} \item multiplicative forms $\omega \in \Omega^k(G)$ which are $\phi$-relatively closed. \item $C^{\infty}(M)$-linear maps $\tau:\Gamma(A)\rightarrow \Omega^{k-1}(M)$ satisfying the equations:

 for all $\alpha, \beta\in \Gamma(A)$. \end{itemize} \end{thmz}

-This theorem reveals the relationship between the Van Est map $V$ and the integrability of Poisson and Dirac structures, relationship we can be summarized as follows: the Lie algebroid associated to a Poisson (and Dirac) structure come together with a tautological cocycle living in the Weil algebra of the associated Lie algebroid.
-Integrating the Lie algebroid to a Lie groupoid $G$, the Van Est map tells us that the tautological cocycle comes from (or integrates to) a cocycle on the Bott-Shulman complex of the groupoid- which, in this case, is a multiplicative two-form on the groupoid, making $G$ into a symplectic (presymplectic groupoid \cite{BUR}).
+This theorem reveals the relationship between the Van Est map $V$ and the integrability of Poisson and Dirac structures.
+This relationship can be summarized as follows: the Lie algebroid associated to a Poisson (or Dirac) structure comes together with a tautological cocycle living in the Weil algebra of the associated Lie algebroid.
+Integrating the Lie algebroid to a Lie groupoid $G$, the Van Est isomorphism tells us that the tautological cocycle integrates to a cocycle on the Bott-Shulman-Stasheff complex of the groupoid- which, in this case, is a multiplicative two-form on the groupoid, making $G$ a symplectic ( or presymplectic \cite{BUR}) groupoid.

 Another application of our Van Est isomorphism is a generalization (and another proof) of the result of \cite{Cra2} on the construction of connection 1-forms on prequantizations.
 Conceptually, it answers the following question: given $\omega\in \Omega^k(G)$ multiplicative and closed, when can one write $\omega= \ud\theta$ with $\theta\in \Omega^{k-1}(G)$ multiplicative?
 We prove the following result which, when $k= 2$, coincides with the result of \cite{Cra2} that we have mentioned.